FirstGalacticEmpire/uni_projects/README.md

-# uni_projects
+# University Assigments and Projects
-Projects done during while studying at Poznań Polytechnic
+Projects completed during my studies at Poznan University of Technology.